cheney235689/LeetCodePractice/array/README.md

 - `1 <= digits.length <= 100`
 - `0 <= digits[i] <= 9`
 - `digits` does not contain any leading `0`'s.

+---

+ref :
+LeetCode- Introduction to Data Structure :Array and String